starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure-p1.md

 ---
 layout: post
 comments: true
-title: "Setting up Continuous Deployment to Nano Server in Azure"
+title: "Setting up Continuous Deployment to Nano Server in Azure - Part 1"
-date: 2016-11-18
+date: 2016-11-21
 ---

-There are several documented ways online on how to deploy Nano Server to Hyper-V Hosts or to Azure.
-Additionally, there is documentation on how to deploy a .NET Core Application to a Nano Server.
-This article will demonstrate how to deploy a .NET Core Application to a Nano
+There is plenty of documentation online on how to setup and Administer Nano Server as well as how to get a .NET Core Application to run on
+Nano Server.
+I wanted to take that a step further and demonstrate a practical way setting up Continuous Deployment of a .NET Application from
-Server in Azure from GitHub using Azure Automation.
+GitHub to a Nano Server running in Azure using Azure Automation.

+This will be the first of a series of blog posts that demonstrate how to set this up scenario along with some of the practical and security considerations to take into account while setting this up.

 # Overview